Baby Boy (film): Plot

-Jody's mother Juanita finds marijuana in her garden and blames him, who then angrily blames her new boyfriend Melvin, an ex-convict.
+In the meantime, Jody has begun living with his mother Juanita again at her house.
+He is not happy to find his mother has started dating Melvin, an ex-convict, and tensions frequently build up between the two men.
+Juanita later finds marijuana in her garden and confronts Jody, who in turn angrily blames Melvin for what happened.
 Melvin comes home, admits to Juanita that he planted it and apologizes.
-An upset Jody argues with his mother before getting into an argument with Melvin, which ends with Melvin punching him and breaking a table.
+An upset Jody argues with his mother before getting into an argument with Melvin, which ends with Melvin punching him and breaking the table.

 Frustrated, Jody leaves the house to see his friend Sweetpea.
 Soon after, Yvette kicks Rodney and his friends out of her apartment.
 Eventually, Yvette and Jody reconcile at Sweetpea's house, and Yvette tells Jody about how Rodney tried to rape her in front of JoJo.
 Rodney then steals Yvette's money and keys from her wallet and drives off in her car to go and find Jody, whom he unsuccessfully tries to kill in a drive-by shooting.

 Later that night, Jody and Sweetpea confront Rodney, and as he attempts to escape, Jody shoots him in the back of his legs.
 Sweetpea urges Jody to kill Rodney, but he refuses, and so Sweetpea shoots and kills Rodney himself with four shots.
 Horrified by Rodney's death, Jody prepares to commit suicide by shooting himself in the head, but Melvin stops him before taking the gun.
 After reflecting on Rodney's death and how his absence endangered her and JoJo, Jody finally decides to move in with Yvette.

 Jody then accepts that Juanita's relationship with Melvin is stable, and that he needs to protect and care for his own family.
 Afterward, Jody and Yvette get married and look forward to the birth of their unborn child.
 Meanwhile, Sweetpea decides to get baptized and abandon his old life as a criminal.